todogroup/osposurvey/2020/questions.md

 * Tracking metrics and performance
 * Tool selection and adoption

-14. On a scale of 1-5, how business-critical is your open source program to the success of your engineering or product teams?
+15. On a scale of 1-5, how business-critical is your open source program to the success of your engineering or product teams?
 (1= extremely critical, 5 = not at all critical)
 * 1 – Extremely critical
 * 2 – Very critical
 * 3 – Somewhat critical
 * 4 – Not so critical
 * 5 – Not at all critical

-15. Has the open source program had a positive impact on your company's software practices?
+16. Has the open source program had a positive impact on your company's software practices?
 * Yes
 * No
 * Don't know
->ROUTING: "Yes" goes to Part 2b; "No" and "Don't know" go to Part 5 LH Note (7/2/19): New question in 2019
+>ROUTING: "Yes" goes to Part 2b; "No" and "Don't know" go to Part 5

 ### Part 2b
-16. If yes, please provide one or two specific examples.
+17. If yes, please provide one or two specific examples.
 * Example 1
 * Example 2
 >Routing: go to Part 5a

 ## Part 3

-17. When does your company plan to start a program?
+18. When does your company plan to start a program?
 * In the next 6 months
 * In the next year
 * 1-2 years from now
 * Over 2 years from now

-18. How will the program or initiative be structured? *
+19. How will the program or initiative be structured? *
 * Formal: dedicated person-hours, reporting structure and/or job titles
 * Informal: working groups, mailing lists and/or channels (e.g., Slack) managed by job roles not formally defined as "open source"

-19. Where will the open source program or initiative be located within the organization?
+20. Where will the open source program or initiative be located within the organization?
 If the effort is informal, answer based on who the primary organizers will report to.
 * Legal
 * Software engineering and development
 * IT